 Police say gang patches are a license to print money, and want those who repeatedly break a ban on patches in public to be barred from having them in their own home.
-But what counts as gang insignia, and what will police be able to about them under the new legislation?
+But what counts as gang insignia, and what will police be able to do about them under the new legislation?

 The Gang Legislation Amendment Bill - which is expected to pass its third reading this week - would ban gang insignia in public places and give police greater powers to stop gang members congregating.